Home/Nutritional Comparison

 Brown Teff Grain

-Rich in protein, teff provides essential amino acids, making it an excellent choice for vegetarians and vegans.
+Rich in protein, teff provides essential amino acids that support muscle repair and growth.

-High fiber content aids in digestion and helps maintain healthy blood sugar levels.
+High fiber content aids in digestion and helps maintain stable blood sugar levels.

 Amaranth Flour